sierras64/progressive-cactus-gene-analysis-pipeline/README.md

 validated on 21 Brassicaceae species plus 2 outgroups; developed for de novo gene detection but applicable broadly across comparative genomics.

-## Background

-Progressive Cactus has accelerated the field of comparative genomics and enabled the study of genes and genomes across a vast range of organisms.
-Its ability to conduct whole genome alignments without requiring a specified reference genome overcame one of the most crucial biases with other gene and genome alignment programs.
-Its impact and far-reaching applications were demonstrated in the Zoonomia Project, where hundreds of mammalian genomes were aligned and analyzed, leading to novel discoveries in human genetics.
-Progressive Cactus has also been utilized in studying plant species, which are notoriously difficult to investigate using other alignment tools due to their fast divergence and lack of synteny across species, and has demonstrated its statistical power in handling the unique genomic attributes found across plants, as shown in studies on potatoes.
-Its applications continue to expand, including in studies of selective constraint in birds, placental mammals, teleost fish genomic architecture, and a comprehensive telomere-to-telomere alignment of ape genomes:

-- Feng, S., Stiller, J., Deng, Y. et al. Dense sampling of bird diversity increases power of comparative genomics. *Nature* 587, 252–257 (2020). https://doi.org/10.1038/s41586-020-2873-9
-- Christmas, M.J. et al. Evolutionary constraint and innovation across hundreds of placental mammals. *Science* 380, eabn3943 (2023). https://doi.org/10.1126/science.abn3943
-- Song, Y. et al. A genomic compendium of hundreds of teleost fishes reveals their evolutionary landscape. *The Innovation* 7(3), 101177 (2025). https://doi.org/10.1016/j.xinn.2025.101177
-- Yoo, D., Rhie, A., Hebbar, P. et al. Complete sequencing of ape genomes. *Nature* 641, 401–418 (2025). https://doi.org/10.1038/s41586-025-08816-3

-One of the most underutilized elements of Progressive Cactus is its reconstruction of ancestral sequences during multiple genome alignment — limited to alignable regions, but offering a unique avenue for directly comparing the ancestral state of a sequence with its modern configuration.
-The tool's own weaknesses are also well known: alignment accuracy depends heavily on the accuracy of the input tree, and precision is biased across the genome, aligning annotated coding regions more accurately than intergenic regions — largely because most testing and tooling to date has focused on coding regions, leaving the tool's true ability to align intergenic sequence largely untested and unimproved.

 Progressive Cactus's primary output is a Hierarchical Alignment (HAL) file — a graphical representation of the multi-genome alignment.
 Existing tools (the UCSC Genome Browser, HalTools) let you visualize a HAL file, but beyond phylogenomic